ppy/osu-wiki/news/2026/2026-03-20-project-loved-march-2026.md

 [![](/wiki/shared/news/2026-03-20-project-loved-march-2026/1733312.jpg)](https://osu.ppy.sh/community/forums/topics/2189672)

-[goreshit - bad habits](https://osu.ppy.sh/beatmapsets/1733312#osu) by ::inya::{ user=2242883 } and [nightlywind](https://osu.ppy.sh/users/9820792)\
+[goreshit - bad habits](https://osu.ppy.sh/beatmapsets/1733312#osu) by ::inya::{ user=2242883 } and ::nightlywind::{ user=9820792 }\
 192.6 – 235.4 BPM, 4:03 | 6.58★, 6.93★, 7.25★, 7.62★, 7.97★\
 *description written by ::BATBALL::{ user=15173952 }*

 Contrary to the name, it might be a *good habit* to start your session with this map.

-This month's ::BATBALL::{ user=15173952 } pick is [inya](https://osu.ppy.sh/users/2242883) and ::nightlywind::{ user=9820792 }'s [goreshit - bad habits](https://osu.ppy.sh/beatmapsets/1733312#osu).
+This month's ::BATBALL::{ user=15173952 } pick is ::inya::{ user=2242883 } and ::nightlywind::{ user=9820792 }'s [goreshit - bad habits](https://osu.ppy.sh/beatmapsets/1733312#osu).
 Channel your inner mechanic demon with some rate-up tapping and aim benchmarks that will make sure you're warmed up for the rest of your session.
 If you're just getting started, check out the lower ratedowns.
 If you're feeling up for the challenge, the nearly 8★ top difficulty will be a true test of your mechanics.

 Vote yes!!